savian-io/blockchainDB/README.md

 ## Blockchain Adapters

 The adapter interface defines how BlockchainDB interacts with a blockchain to store/retrieve data.

-### Adapter Implementations

-Currently there exists an implementation for the following blockchains
+Currently there exists an implementation for the following blockchains:

 -   [Ethereum](ethereum) - Adapter implementation for the [Ethereum](https://ethereum.org/) blockchain

-### Blockchain Adapter for Ethereum

-#### Dependencies
-- npm
-- node
-- truffle (npm install -g truffle)
-- curl

-## Contribution guidelines
-* Please write clean and self explanatory code.
-Document your code where required.
-* Please adhere to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) when writing new code.

 ## Getting Started
 Download the shared libaray file and plug it into your running MySQL-Server instance by using the following command: